openstack/python-openstackclient/doc/source/command-objects/server.rst

     Domain the project belongs to (name or ID).
     This can be used in case collisions between project names exist.

+.. option:: --user <user>

+    Search by user (admin only) (name or ID)

+.. option:: --user-domain <user-domain>

+    Domain the user belongs to (name or ID).
+    This can be used in case collisions between user names exist.

 .. option:: --long

     List additional fields in output